rmatil/p2pfs/README.md

 ### Build Project to `jar` file

-### Download and install Maven for the Command Line

 If you do not already have installed maven for the cli (`mvn` should be available as cli command):

 * If you are on OS X and have `brew` already installed: Type `brew install maven`